Bunsly/JobSpy/README.md

-├── linkedin_company_ids (list[int): searches for linkedin jobs with specific company ids ├── country_indeed (enum): filters the country on Indeed (see below for correct spelling) ├── offset (num): starts the search from an offset (e.g. 25 will start the search from the 25th result)
+├── linkedin_company_ids (list[int): searches for linkedin jobs with specific company ids ├── country_indeed (enum): filters the country on Indeed (see below for correct spelling) ├── offset (num): starts the search from an offset (e.g. 25 will start the search from the 25th result) ├── hours_old (int): filters jobs by the number of hours since the job was posted
 ```

 ### JobPost Schema